ekorchmar/dotfiles/README.md

 ## bat

 Makes it a little cleaner from the default.
 Also uses Dracula for lack of other themes.

-## neovide

-Just defaults to LunarVim rather than the default Neovim.

 ## Powershell